-Lies in the slope of Mount Lempuyang and overlook the magnificent Agung Volcano scenery.
+Lies on the slope of Mount Lempuyang and overlooks the magnificent Agung Volcano scenery.
 Penataran Agung Lempuyang Temple is a huge temple complex that should be on everyone’s bucket list.
 In total there are seven temples with an ascending stair to get to the next temple.

+The location that far away from the city and built at 2.000 meters above sea level.
+In addition, the temple possesses a breathtaking mountain view.
+Another advantage for tourists who fancy nature and a slightly peaceful ambiance.
 Presumed as the first and oldest temple in Bali.
 Penataran Agung Lempuyang temple has a significant role in Bali culture and religion.
-The shrine is built from pile of stone during the Hindu-Buddhist era in the island.
+The shrine is built during the Hindu-Buddhist era on the island.

-Penataran Agung Lempuyang Temple along with Besakih and Ulun Danu Batur Temple is on the top three list.
-Of the 3 great temples that its role frequently written in ancient Bali manuscripts.
-Lempuyang Temple is also believed as the manifestation of the Hindu God name Iswara.
-The light of God is what the locals believe.
-This is what made the temple vibrant with its ceremonial and rituals.
+Lempuyang Temple along with Besakih and Ulun Danu Batur Temple is among the top 3 list of prominent temples.
+By all means, its role is frequently written in ancient Bali manuscripts.
+Lempuyang Temple is also believed as the manifestation of the Hindu God name Iswara, the light of God.
+That is to say why the temple is vibrant with its ceremonial rituals.

 Lempuyang Temple Ritual

-Due to its location and amount of effort to reach the temple.
-Lempuyang Temple has never been a famous spot for the tourist.
-Despite the temple is the oldest shrine on the island.
-Besakih Temple always gets the overflow visitors.
+Due to its remote location and the amount of effort to reach the temple.
+In the beginning, Lempuyang Temple has never been a famous spot for tourists.
+Despite the fact, that it is the oldest shrine on the island.
+Besakih Temple always overflows with visitors.
 But when it comes to the ritual and ceremonial.
 Penataran Agung Lempuyang Temple is always packed with locals.

-In Lempuyang Temple, tourists will have a bigger chance to see religious ceremony.
-The ritual, prayer, and worship of God manifested in Lempuyang Temple.
-Afterall, the temple is believed as the first Hindu Temple in Bali.
+In Lempuyang temple, tourists will have a bigger chance to see religious ceremonies.
+After all, the temple is believed as the first Hindu Temple in Bali.

-From time to time the same religious advice has been pass through generations.
+From time to time the same advice has been passed through Balinese generations.
 That at least once a year, a Hindu Balinese should go to Lempuyang Temple.
-The life guidance pass in the local belief is not just a sole tradition.
+The life guidance passed in the local belief is not just a sole tradition.

 The advice to visit Lempuyang Temple is strongly suggested in an old Hindu manuscript.
 Praying and worship in the Lempuyang temple is obligatory for Balinese Hindu people.
-The Balinese will be facing a serious consequence for disobeying it.
+The Balinese will be facing serious consequences for disobeying it.

-The locals believe that praying to the God in Lempuyang temple – ask for a blessing, in return they will achieve blissfulness in life.
+The locals believe that by praying to the God in Lempuyang temple – asking for a blessing, in return, they will achieve blissfulness in life.
 It will avoid any disputes in family and society.
-The God will even grant people wish such as to live a long life.
+God will even grant people wish such as to live a long life.

 For people that begin to learn or dedicate life to science and society.
-A blessing in Lempuyang Luhur Temple believed will sort out any problem in their way.
+A blessing in Lempuyang Luhur temple believed will sort out any problem in their way.
 It will then be easier for them to achieve their goals.
-This is also the reason why the Balinese people working in the government going to the temple.
-At least once a year.
+By all means, this is a reason why Balinese people working in the government go to the temple at least once a year.

 Penataran Agung Temple & Gate To Heaven

 The famous gate Candi Bentar with a feature of Balinese architecture is hard to miss.
-The gate is officially dubbed as the most favorite spot.
-A soared Balinese gate with a perfect slit and it overlooks the magnificent Mount Agung.
-It is the spot for a flawless photoshoot in the temple.
+The gate is officially dubbed as the tourist’s favorite spot.
+A soared Balinese gate with a perfect slit and overlooks the magnificent Mount Agung.
+To point out, this is the spot for a flawless photoshoot in the temple.
 Candi Bentar is also the gate to the first temple.

-Present with the 3 sets of the magnificent staircase to the top of the temple.
+3 picturesque staircases to the top of the temple.
 A spacious lawn with 3 dragons flanked on every side of the staircase.
-The entrance gate to the temple is inevitable to notice.
+The entrance gate to the temple is inevitable not to notice.
 Snap and admire the colossal gate before entering the temple.

 The dragon statue on every side of the stair has an essential philosophy.
-Ward the negative energy and defend people from the demon spirit.
+That is to ward off negative energy and protect people from the demon spirit.
 Going up to the temple, guests can join the locals to meditate, bring an offering and pray.
 And at the end make sure to get a blessing from the priest.

 Telaga Mas Temple

-To get to the next holy destination from the temple, visitors can choose to walk.
-Or simply ride a motorbike service.
+To get to the next holy destination, temple visitors can choose to walk.
+Otherwise, simply ride a motorbike service.
 The locals will offer to take the guest to Telaga Mas temple for Rp10.000 – Rp20.000.
 There is a small stall selling mineral water, coffee, and tea along the way.
-Enjoy the tropical green forest and warm hospitality while sipping the hot drink.
+Enjoy the tropical green forest and warm hospitality while sipping a hot drink.

 The main temple lies at the top of Mount Lempuyang.
-It takes 1700 stairs to reach the top of the temple.
-For visitors aiming the main temple.
-Spare at least 5 hours to explore the entire temple.
-Planning in a short version spare at least 1.5 hours.
+And there are 1.700 stairs to climb to get to the top of the temple.
+For temple visitors that intend to go to the main temple, spare at least 5 hours to explore the entire area.
+For a shorter temple tour spare at least 1.5 hours.
 And make sure to wear the most comfortable walking or running shoes.

 In a brief visit time, tourists could see the phenomenal gate to heaven.
-It is the first temple with the grand dragon staircase.
-Finally, get back to the parking lot.
-Due to the temple itself is a sacred site.
-Make sure to dress modestly, cover the knee and shoulder.
+It is the first temple with a grand dragon staircase.
+The temple itself is a sacred site.
+Make sure to dress modestly, and cover the knee and shoulder.
 Bring a sarong or visitors could simply rent it at the entrance gate.

 Planning to explore the entire temple or meet the locals on the way up.
 While it takes effort, remember to be moderate and respectful.
-The locals walking in Lempuyang Temple is coming to pray.
-Devoting each of every step for pilgrimage and blessing from God.
+The locals walking in Lempuyang Temple are coming to pray.
+Devoting each of every step to pilgrimage and blessing from God.

 How To Get To Lempuyang Temple

-The temple is located in the Karangasem district, which quite remote from the hustle Kuta area.
-It will take 3-4 hours drive from Kuta or Seminyak area to get to the district.
-Visitors coming from Ubud can cut half of the driving time to 2-2.5 hours.
-Besides that, there is another faster option to get here.
+The temple is located in the Karangasem, the east part of the island.
+To point out, it’s quite far from the south area like Kuta.
+It will take 3-4 hours to drive from Kuta or Seminyak area to get here.
+However, tourists coming from Ubud are already halfway through the trip.
+At this point, it cut half the driving time to 2-2.5 hours.

-The oldest Lempuyang Temple location is at Karangasem district.
-Pura Telaga Mas Lempuyang street, Tribuana Village, Abang, Karangasem Regency, Bali 80852.
+The oldest Lempuyang Temple location is at Jl.
+Pura Telaga Mas Lempuyang, Tri Buana, Abang, Karangasem, Bali 80852.